cannatag/ldap3/docs/manual/source/tutorial.rst

 LDAP3 Tutorial
 ##############

-.. tip:: Disclaimer
-In this tutorial we will access a public demo of `link FreeIPA <https://www.freeipa.org>`, available at https://ipa.demo1.freeipa.org.
+In this tutorial we will access a public demo of `Link FreeIPA <https://www.freeipa.org>`, available at https://ipa.demo1.freeipa.org.
 FreeIPA is a fully featured identity management solution, but for the purposes of this tutorial we're only interested in its LDAP server.
 Note that the demo server is periodically wiped, as described on the
-`link FreeIPA demo wiki page <https://www.freeipa.org/page/Demo>`.
+`Link FreeIPA demo wiki page <https://www.freeipa.org/page/Demo>`.

 What LDAP is not